How to Make Your Dog Walking Business Stand Out

 - Why not specialize in young dogs which have a tendency to prefer being with other young dogs and want plenty of exercise/play sessions, or on the other hand, you could specialize in walks for older dogs—the emphasis on slow-moving, more relaxed walks.

-- Depending on where you live you could provide ‘wood’ or ‘beach’ strolls, so the dogs get a different perspective on their environment to their usual ‘evening walk around the block’
+- Depending on where you live you could provide ‘wood’ or ‘beach’ strolls, so the dogs get a different perspective on their environment to their usual ‘evening walk around the block’.

 The key should be to offer something that makes you stand out of amongst your competition; not needing too many customers allows you to do this.
 This brings me onto the next point.

-A Fantastic Website
+Build a Fantastic Website

 Before you even start your business, you will need to check out the neighborhood competition and their websites.
-If the competition has been around for several years, chances are they set up their website when they started their business and the website might have started to look a little tired and old by now.
+If the competition has been around for several years, chances are they set up their website when they started their business, and the website might have started to look a little tired and old by now.

 This gives you a great opportunity to hit potential customers with a fantastic first impression by having a ‘clean’, easy to use, modern and professional-looking website.
 Remember first impressions are everything, the completion might be able to get away with a sub-standard website (for a while) but you can’t.
-Stand out with a good-looking website, it will be the first place a customer looks to find a dog walker.
+Stand out with a good-looking website; it will be the first place a customer looks to find a dog walker.

 Because some folks think that a dog walking business is easy to put together and run—you will come across competitors who don’t go into it too seriously, i. e. they don’t act professionally.
-From a prospective customers standpoint this is good news for you, you need to be the opposite—becoming professional helps develop trust, as well as puts the customer’s mind at rest when it comes to who is looking after their dog.
+From a prospective customers standpoint, this is good news for you; you need to be the opposite—becoming professional helps develop trust, as well as puts the customer’s mind at rest when it comes to who is looking after their dog.